anarchy-ai/LLM-VM/README.md

 ### 💁 What is the Anarchy LLM-VM?

-The Anarchy LLM-VM is a highly optimized and opinionated backend for running LLMs with all the modern features we've come to expect from completion: tool usage, persistent stateful memory, live data augmentation, data and task fine-tuning, output templating, a web playground, api endpoints, student-teacher distillation, data synthesis, load-balancing and orchestration, large context-window mimicry.
+The Anarchy LLM-VM is a highly optimized and opinionated backend for running LLMs with all the modern features we've come to expect from completion: tool usage, persistent stateful memory, live data augmentation, data and task fine-tuning, output templating, a web playground, API endpoints, student-teacher distillation, data synthesis, load-balancing and orchestration, large context-window mimicry.

 Formally, it is a virtual machine/interpreter for human language, coordinating between data, models (CPU), your prompts (code), and tools (IO).

-By doing all these things in one spot in an opinionated way, the LLM-VM can properly optimize and batch calls that would be exorbitantly expensive with distributed endpoints.
+By doing all these things in one spot in an opinionated way, the LLM-VM can properly optimize batch calls that would be exorbitantly expensive with distributed endpoints.
 It furthermore strives for both model and architecture agnosticism, properly optimizing the chosen model for the current architecture.

 ### 🤌 Why use the Anarchy LLM-VM?